 This article aims to shed some light on the disputed safety of talc in makeup products, elaborate on some important information regarding talc, and give some recommendations on the current talc-free makeup products available in the market.
 In this specific sequence, this article will discuss:

-- Some of the Best Talc-Free Makeup and Where to Find Them
+- Some of the Best Talc-Free Makeup and Where to Find It

 Before we get to the disputes and heated discussions on the safety of talc, let us talk first about the mineral in question.
 The first section of the article will define the four unique interpretations of the term ‘talc’, its applications, and the factors affecting its economic viability.